UK Tel : 01539 567118

 Indeed it is the encounters with the people that seem to create the longest, lingering memories of a visit.
 The landscapes may be both beautiful and dramatic, but it is the people within the landscape that make Nepal what it is.
 To inspire you, we've created some suggested Nepal cultural tours

-From the ancient cities, monuments and sights of the Kathmandu Valley this varied, contrasting journey through Nepal also visits rural hill villages in the Himalayan Foothills & the lakes at Pokhara and tranquil Begnas.
-Wonderful views of the Himalayas and a jungle safari in Chitwan too.
+From the ancient cities, monuments and sights of the Kathmandu Valley this varied, contrasting journey through Nepal also visits rural hill villages in the Himalayan Foothills & the lake at Pokhara.
+Wonderful views of the Himalayas and a Tiger safari in the jungles of Chitwan too.

 A cultural journey through Nepal that incorporates the highest standards of accommodation, including the unique and magnificent Dwarikas Hotel in Kathmandu and the Dwarikas Resort, Dhulikel.
 Witness Himalayan panoramas, fly by plane to see Everest and search for wildlife in the jungles of Chitwan.